 Growing Big Bluestem from seed is incredibly easy.
 The first year it will only grow to several feet high, but by the second or third year it should be topping 8-10′.

-Germinating Big Bluestem Seeds in Pots
+Germinating Big Bluestem Seeds in pots or containers

-- In late early Spring, fill 4″ (10 cm) pots with moist potting soil to 1/2″ (12 mm) from the top.
+- In late winter or very early Spring, fill 4″ (10 cm) pots with moist potting soil to 1/2″ (12 mm) from the top.

 - Pack the potting soil so that it isn’t loose, but slightly firm.